peterkhayes/rolling-rate-limiter/README.md

 ### Installation
 Install dependencies with `yarn`.

 To run tests, you will need to have a Redis server running.
 You can do this by installing Redis, and running `redis-server`.
 Alternatively, you can run the CI build, which includes tests, by installing [act](https://github.com/nektos/act).
-This requires Docker to be running.
+This requires Docker to be running - on MacOS that means running `Docker.app` from your `Applications` folder.

 ### Testing
 * `yarn ci`: Runs the CI build, including linting, type checking, and tests.
 Requires [act](https://github.com/nektos/act) to run GitHub actions locally.